LilaShiba/LilaShiba/README.md

 Hi, I’m Lila ✨ a computer scientist passionate about building human-centered systems.
-I split my time between Python, data engineering, and quantum-curious side projects.
+I split my time engineering thinking systems, and getting lost in quantum-curious side projects.
-I enjoy walks with my dog 🐶, high tea with friends, and the constant learning inherent in the field.
+I also enjoy walks with my dog 🐶, high tea with friends, and the constant learning inherent in the field.

   <div align="center">